a-paija/Bank-Customer-Churn-Analysis/README.md

 Reduce customer churn by **25% within two quarters** by identifying high-risk customers and enabling targeted, data-driven retention strategies.

 This project transforms raw customer data into actionable insights using **Python (Pandas, Scikit-learn)**, Tableau data visualizations, and predictive modeling.

-- Exploratory analysis highlights where churn risk is concentrated
-- Predictive modeling explains why customers churn and who is at risk

 > **Note:** Detailed recommendations and execution strategies are consolidated in the final section of this report.
 >